-Both the DSL and the Director will ensure that all staff should expect to support social workers and other agencies following any referral.
+Both the DSL and the Director of Dukes Plus Consultancy will ensure that all staff should expect to support social workers and other agencies following any referral.

-26. Allegations relating to contractors/employees of third party
+25. Allegations relating to contractors/employees of third party

 Dukes Plus Consultancy procedures for managing allegations against staff above also apply to staff not directly employed by the company, for example, tutors or consultants employed on a contractor basis.
-Dukes Plus Consultancy will usually take the lead, but agencies/third party employers may be notified and should co-operate in any enquiries from the LADO, police and/or Children's Services.
+Dukes Plus Consultancy will usually take the lead, but agencies/third party employers will be notified and should co-operate in any enquiries from the LADO, police and/or Children's Services.

-Should Dukes Plus Consultancy decide to cease to use a contractor due to safeguarding concerns, they will first endeavour to find out the facts and liaise with the LADO to determine a suitable outcome.
+In no circumstances will Dukes Plus Consultancy decide to cease to use a contractor due to safeguarding concerns, without finding out the facts and liaising with the LADO to determine a suitable outcome.

-27. Referral to the Disclosure & Barring Service (DBS) and Teaching Regulation Agency (TRA)
+26. Referral to the Disclosure & Barring Service (DBS) and Teaching Regulation Agency (TRA)

-If Dukes Plus Consultancy ceases to use the services of any person (whether employed or contracted) because that person was considered unsuitable to work with children, HR or a DSL or DDSL will make a prompt and detailed report to the DBS.
+If Dukes Plus Consultancy ceases to use the services of any person (whether employed or contracted) because that person was considered unsuitable to work with children, a prompt and detailed report will be made to the DBS.